harrison001/deep-system-demos/1_bootloader/pm_demo/README.md

-# x86 Bootloader Framework (Demo from Production System)
+# x86 Bootloader Framework — From Production to Open-Source Demo

 ## 📌 Background
 This project is a **public, simplified demonstration** of a custom bootloader framework I originally developed for enterprise embedded systems.